 See the morning rush yuppie dressed in his immaculate power suit as he speeds off to work in his car, splashing carelessly through puddles soaking any hapless pedestrian in muddy water.
 Watch him menacingly tailgate anyone driving at a sensible speed in the wet leafy conditions.
 It will never happen to him.
 But it does.
 The good driver has to stop suddenly to avoid a child.
 He stops in time.
 The tailgater doesn't.
 He shunts the good driver's car over the child, then denies it was his fault and blames the sensible driver for the child's death and for the damage to his car.
 That's the way it is.

-Back in the UK, in our modern suburbia, pedestrians are now an uncatered-for minority.
+In our modern suburbia, pedestrians are now an uncatered-for minority.
 With so few now actually walking suburban streets, drivers do not consider them.
 Concern for their safety, and stress caused to them by speeding traffic while walking the streets is not of majority interest.
 Police are far more concerned with majority public opinion than with enforcing laws which protect a mere minority from injury and death.

 One particular suburban road near my home in which I frequently have to cross is very dangerous.
 It is in a 30mph speed limit.
 Most cars travel at about 45mph which is extremely dangerous for pedestrians.
 One has to depend on hearing whether or not a car is coming because cars come round the corner at speeds at which they could not possibly avoid pedestrians who had already started to cross the road.
 I used to see a black Peugeot which sped down that road every morning as I was on my way to catch my train.
 I am certain it hit almost 70mph down the straight part of that road.
 Yet the police do not want to know.
 They are not interested until there is an accident in which somebody is injured.